 English language skills

 If English is not your first language you will need to have passed the International English Language Teaching System (IELTS) at the overall level IELTS 7.0, including a minimum score of 6.5 in each test category.
+The test must be taken within the last two years leading up to the course start date and must still be valid when Visa is issued.
 (Where appropriate the University's International Admissions office can give further details, including information regarding approved IELTS test centres.)
+The test must be taken within the last two years leading up to the course start date and must still be valid when Visa is issued.
 The English language qualification required by this programme is at a higher level than that required for other University programmes: the reason for this is that throughout the MA programme you will have to work with the English language at an advanced level.

 Fees and funding